 The program will start in Aix-en-Provence in southern France, where the class will meet daily for discussion and to create art inspired by your experience.
 During this weeklong program, you will create oil paintings of landscapes, self-portraits, and the city of Aix and surroundings.
 During excursions, students will immerse themselves in painting outside in nature capturing the buildings in Aix, the terrain, the landscape, and the light.
 Students will also keep a sketchbook and journal in which you will document your experience, respond to writing and drawing prompts, and draft paintings.
 The program will end in Paris, where we will use the museum galleries and collections at the Louvre for observations, discussions and sketching.
-In this program, you will earn two UO upper division elective credits in Arts and Administration.
+In this program, you will earn two UO upper division elective credits in Public Policy, Planning, and Management.

 Faculty and Staff